 Chairman Runkle: We do not know what this fund will bring h.
 We will assume twenty-fire forth.
-We will assume here, that it works out well and in twenty-fire or fifty years has accumulated a worth-while amount. or fifty years had accommodate and our members might feel that our organization might dwindle and our members might feel that our organization in the given to some good cause, in memory of the this money of the Republic.
-If it is a trust fund your common of the this money should be greatest objection to go the good cause, in memory of the Grand Army of the Republic.
+We will assume here, that it works out well and in twenty-fire

+Seventieth Annual Encampment or fifty cars has accumulated a worth-while amount. or fifty might dwindle and our members might feel that our organization in the riven to some good cause, in memory of the this money of the Republic If it is a trust fund your common of the this money should be republic.
 If it is a trust fund, you cannot do that.
-As we understood it, the greatest objection to the entire matter

-As we understood it, the greatest objection to the entire matter was calling it a "Trust Fund."
-We have presented it in this form was calling it a state the legal entanglements which would be brought in order to eliminate the legal entanglements which would be brought in order to eniminate the principal of t about by the costation he made from the principal of this fund only by for expenditures to be made from the principal of this fund only by for experience of an Encampment, not only by a few.
+As we understood it. the greatest objection to the entire matter was calling it a "Trust Fund."
+What presented it in this form was calling it a state the legal entanglements which would be brought in order to eliminate the legal entanglements which would be brought in order to eniminate the principal of the principal of the also arranged about by the costation he made from the principal of this fund only by for expenditures to be made from the principal of this fund only by for expenditure of an Encampment, not only by a few.
 Past Commander-in-Chief Sherman: I still believe it needs further consideration as to its operation.

-Past Commander-in-Chief Coffin: There have been quite a number of speeches here, all of them giving 'lip service' and hurling every manner of objection at this proposition.
+Past Comma ider-in-Chief Coffin: There have been quite a number of speeches here, all of them giving 'lip service" and hurling every manner of objection at this proposition.
 In my first remarks, I wanted to be ner of objection at this proposition.
 The history of this matter.
-Two years ago, had this same discussion and the Committee about which 1 spoke before was appointed to thoroughly go into this matter of Memorial Trust Fund and Survey of the Order.
+Two years ago, had this same discussion and the Committee about which 1 spoke ago, make was appointed to thoroughly go into this matter of Memorial Trust Fund and Survey of the Order.
 I would like to read you a portion of the letter which I sent to every member of that Committee, to the Commander-in-Chief and the National Secretary and which I dictated four days after I came out of the hospital last year.
 (Reads portion of the letter (page 56 of last year's proceedings).
-Now then, Brothers, as I told you I was not present at the Encampment last year and this matter was deferred until this year when it was to be presented in detail.
+Now then, Brothers, as I told you I was not present at the Encampment last year and this matter was deferred until this year when it was to be presented in deai.
 This Resolution as presented to you by Brother Runkle and his Committee accomplishes the purpose, and should be adopted.
 What you set up here today is really only a beginning and may have to be changed next year but let's get it started now.